Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Abstract

 \section{Abstract}

 Deriving robust control policies for realistic urban navigation scenarios is not a trivial task.
 In an end-to-end approach, these policies must map high-dimensional images from the vehicle's cameras to low-level actions such as steering and throttle.
-While pure Reinforcement Learning (RL) approaches are based exclusively on rewards, Generative Adversarial Imitation Learning (GAIL) agents learn from expert demonstrations while interacting with the environment, which favors GAIL on tasks for which a reward signal is difficult to derive.
-In this work, the hGAIL architecture was proposed to solve the autonomous navigation of a vehicle in an end-to-end approach, mapping sensory perceptions directly to low-level actions, while simultaneously learning mid-level input representations of the agent's environment.
-The proposed hGAIL consists of an hierarchical Adversarial Imitation Learning architecture composed of two main modules: the GAN (Generative Adversarial Nets) which generates the Bird's-Eye View (BEV) representation mainly from the images of three frontal cameras of the vehicle, and the GAIL which learns to control the vehicle based mainly on the BEV predictions from the GAN as input.
-Our experiments have shown that GAIL exclusively from cameras (without BEV) fails to even learn the task, while hGAIL, after training, was able to autonomously navigate successfully in all intersections of the city.
+While pure Reinforcement Learning (RL) approaches are based exclusively on \diff{engineered} rewards, Generative Adversarial Imitation Learning (GAIL) agents learn from expert demonstrations while interacting with the environment, which favors GAIL on tasks for which a reward signal is difficult to derive\diff{, such as autonomous driving}. \diff{However, training deep networks directly from raw images on RL tasks is known to be unstable and troublesome.
+To deal with that, this work proposes a hierarchical GAIL-based architecture (hGAIL) which decouples representation learning from the driving task to solve the autonomous navigation of a vehicle.
+The proposed architecture consists of two modules: a GAN (Generative Adversarial Net) which generates an abstract mid-level input representation, which is the Bird's-Eye View (BEV) from the surroundings of the vehicle; and the GAIL which learns to control the vehicle based on the BEV predictions from the GAN as input. hGAIL is able to learn both the policy and the mid-level representation simultaneously as the agent interacts with the environment. } Our experiments \diff{made in the CARLA simulation environment} have shown that GAIL exclusively from cameras (without BEV) fails to even learn the task, while hGAIL, after training \diff{exclusively on one city, was able to autonomously navigate successfully in 98\% of the intersections of a new city not used in training phase.
+Videos and code available at: \href{https://sites.google.com/view/hgail}{\texttt{https://sites.google.com/view/hgail}}. }